jundalisay/sp/content/en/superphysics/principles/chapter-07b.md

 Physical Existence is within 2 domains: physical and metaphysical.

-Metaphysical existence is within 2 domains: higher and lower mind.
+Witin metaphysical existence is the 2 parts of the higher and lower mind.

 1. Higher Mind